-We have already acquired data on TMS-induced changes in EMG activity and kinematics for the same participants.
+We have already published data on TMS-induced changes in EMG activity and kinematics for the same participants.
 The analysis methods and results will allow us to analyze this data and compare the timing and role of frontal lobe areas involved in the control of reaching movements against gravity, as affected by age.
-(It has been demonstrated that brain activity related to motor performance is more extensive with increasing age (Heuninckx et al., 2005;Heuninckx et al., 2008).
-This will set the stage for studies of stroke-affected individuals and provide a control for age-related effects, allowing more specific isolation of the effects of focal brain lesions on the cortical motor system.
-It will also be possible to expand the number of regions tested and type of TMS perturbations in future studies of naturalistic behavior in any study population.
+(It has been demonstrated that brain activity related to motor performance is more extensive with increasing age (Heuninckx et al. 2005, 2008).
+This will set